 After breakfast, the homeless can stay in-doors in the Day Center and may meet with case managers whose services can help them with their difficult circumstances.
 Shelter, hunger, poor physical and mental health, job loss and fears of being vulnerable to violence and arrest are immediate worries.
 Unaffordable housing, domestic violence, mental illness, aging out of foster care, addiction and foreclosure are the heartrending events that bring clients to Manna House.

 Volunteer: Glen Mar’s team works on the second Sunday of the month.
 Leave the church at 7:15 a.m. and carpool to the site.
 Adults and youth 13+ can participate.
+5 volunteers are needed every month.
 Contact: Ellen Burns, firstname.lastname@example.org.